Skip to main content

 • Package name, such as Tower A plaster work or Basement waterproofing

-• Linked tender, quotation, negotiation note, or rate approval reference
+• Linked tender, quotation, comparative statement, negotiation note, or rate approval reference

 The scope section should be specific enough that a new site engineer can understand the agreement without asking the person who negotiated it.